The budget deal in D.C. could end up crushing gold—here's why.» Read More

 Check out companies making headlines before the bell Thursday:

 This pro says the options market is sending a clear message about where gold is going.

 Financials were on the move yesterday, and the fast money was targeting JPMorgan Chase.

 NextEra Energy has pulled back to a key level, and momentum traders are piling in.

 This is a link to a Bankrate.com story.

-The Fast Money traders share their final trades of the day and what they're looking out for Friday.
+The Fast Money traders share their trades for Thursday.